unguiculus/loki-minio-demo/README.md

   kubectl get secret -n minio minio-credentials -o jsonpath="{.data.accesskey}" | base64 --decode | xargs echo kubectl get secret -n minio minio-credentials -o jsonpath="{.data.secretkey}" | base64 --decode | xargs echo
   ```

+### Test Loggers

+Two instances of the test-logger chart are installed which simply log test messages for demo purposes, one in JSON format and one in logfmt format.
+The Promtail configuration demonstrates how to extract the log level as label.

 ### Grafana Dashboards